-The initial costs of electric vehicles are going to be higher than similarly sized, similarly equipped gasoline-powered vehicles.
-That being said, these costs are often offset for the most part through tax credits.
+The initial costs of electric vehicles will be higher than similarly sized, similarly equipped gasoline-powered vehicles.
+That being said, these costs are often offset, for the most part, through tax credits.
 While it won’t knock the prices down to the point of similarly equipped vehicles in the same size range, it will put them within reach.
 The daily savings will help the initial difference even out over only four or five years, and after six or seven years, it makes the EV a cheaper long-term option.

 The dawdling acceleration and limited top speed of the early electric vehicles are long gone.
-A brand-new Tesla features some of these fastest acceleration numbers of any non-supercar, with the electric power providing instantaneous full-throttle performance.
-There’s no spooling up or build-up needed, and the electric gearbox means full power immediately.
-Older electric vehicles also suffered from relatively low top speeds, necessary for conserving power.
-Still, the modern EV will have no issues even on the high-speed highways across the country.
+A brand-new Tesla features some of the fastest acceleration numbers of any non-supercar, with the electric power providing instantaneous full-throttle performance.
+No spooling up or build-up is needed, and the electric gearbox means full power immediately.
+Older electric vehicles also suffered from relatively low top speeds, which are necessary for conserving power.
+Still, the modern EV will have no issues, even on high-speed highways across the country.

 Con: Performance, Also

 That being said, the translation of the electric vehicle into rough-road, all-weather, and off-road capabilities still hasn’t quite found its grip.
 The instantaneous full power means feathering the throttle to get through sloppy mud isn’t happening.
 The weight and range of battery packs are also a bit of a dilemma – good luck finding a charging point in the deep forest!

 The good news?
 Translating electric powerplants to four-wheel drive and off-roading vehicles isn’t too far away.
 The Jaguar iPace, Volvo XC40, and Audi e-Tron are all four-wheel drive, so the tech is there.
 Once the demand grows, there’s no doubt that automakers like Jeep will figure out how to meet it.